m24842/CoC_Bot/README.md

 ## Quality of Life Features
 * View status on web app 🚦
-* Resume / pause execution through web app ⏯️
+* Resume / pause execution from web app ⏯️
 * iPhone shortcut to auto resume / pause bot when CoC is opened by user ⏯️
 * Telegram and web app notifications 🔔